Gaudeval/py-metric-temporal-fuzzy-logic/README.md

 > **WARNING**: This is an experimental fork of the `metric-temporal-logic` library,
 > available at [mvcisback/py-metric-temporal-logic](https://github.com/mvcisback/py-metric-temporal-logic).
 > It adds support for different fuzzy connectives to the evaluation logic; the
-> changes support different semantics for the core logical operations: norm, conorm,
+> changes support different semantics for the core logical operations: norm (and),
-> implication, and negation.
-Unless those changes are a strong requirement, we
+> conorm (or), implication, and negation (not).
+Unless those changes are a strong
-> recommend the use of the original library.
+> requirement, we recommend the use of the original library.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**